bundlewrap/bundlewrap/docs/content/guide/dev_item.md

             """
             raise NotImplementedError

-        def sdict(self):
+        def actual_state(self):
             """
-            Return a statedict that describes the actual state of this item on the node (mnemonic: _s_dict for _state_ dict).
+            Return a actual_state that describes the actual state of this item on the node (mnemonic: _s_dict for _state_ dict).
 Returning `None` instead means that the item does not exist on the node.

-            For the item to validate as correct, the values for all keys in self.cdict() have to match this statedict.
+            For the item to validate as correct, the values for all keys in self.expected_state() have to match this actual_state.
             """
             raise NotImplementedError

-        def display_on_create(self, cdict):
+        def display_on_create(self, expected_state):
             """
-            Given a cdict as implemented above, modify it to better suit interactive presentation when an item is created.
-If there are any when_creating attributes, they will be added to the cdict before it is passed to this method.
+            Given a expected_state as implemented above, modify it to better suit interactive presentation when an item is created.
+If there are any when_creating attributes, they will be added to the expected_state before it is passed to this method.

             Implementing this method is optional.
             """
-            return cdict
+            return expected_state

-        def display_dicts(self, cdict, sdict, keys):
+        def display_dicts(self, expected_state, actual_state, keys):
             """
-            Given cdict and sdict as implemented above, modify them to better suit interactive presentation.
-The keys parameter is a list of keys whose values differ between cdict and sdict.
+            Given expected_state and actual_state as implemented above, modify them to better suit interactive presentation.
+The keys parameter is a list of keys whose values differ between expected_state and actual_state.

             Implementing this method is optional.
             """
-            return (cdict, sdict, keys)
+            return (expected_state, actual_state, keys)

-        def display_on_delete(self, sdict):
+        def display_on_delete(self, actual_state):
             """
-            Given an sdict as implemented above, modify it to better suit interactive presentation when an item is deleted.
+            Given an actual_state as implemented above, modify it to better suit interactive presentation when an item is deleted.

             Implementing this method is optional.
             """
-            return sdict
+            return actual_state

         def fix(self, status):
             """
             Do whatever is necessary to correct this item.
 The given ItemStatus object has the following useful information:

-                status.keys_to_fix  list of cdict keys that need fixing status.cdict        cached copy of self.cdict()
+                status.keys_to_fix  list of expected_state keys that need fixing status.expected_state        cached copy of self.expected_state()
-                status.sdict        cached copy of self.sdict()
+                status.actual_state        cached copy of self.actual_state()
             """
             raise NotImplementedError